phaserjs/phaser/README.md

 * BitmapData.move(x, y) allows you to shift the contents of the BitmapData horizontally and vertically by the given amounts.
 The image wraps-around the edges of the BitmapData.
 * BitmapData.moveH(distance) allows you to horizontally shift the BitmapData with wrap-around the edges.
 * BitmapData.moveV(distance) allows you to vertically shift the BitmapData with wrap-around the edges.
+* Text.addStrokeColor works in the same way as `Text.addColor` but allows you to define a color stop for the stroke color instead of the fill color.

 ### Updates